*This post may contain affiliate links. Please see my disclosure for more details!*

-A delicious twist on Toffee Apples, Apple Pie, and Apple Crumble… A yummy dessert perfect for Autumn – Hello Heaven!
+A delicious twist on toffee apples, apple pie, and apple crumble… a yummy dessert perfect for Autumn – hello heaven!

 How can that not sound delicious?!
 I had so much experimentation with this one due to apples producing so much liquid all of the time, and therefore ruining the pastry… but this recipe is tried and tested so many times over that its a success!

 Don’t worry, I will be posting recipes for all of the desserts included in this one over time, but I thought that this would be a good idea for all of the requests I have received on Facebook for Halloween this year – ITS SO YUMMY!

 The sweet shortcrust pastry gives a nice lining to the dessert that everyone loves in a pie, as well as having the crumbly sweet & crunchy topping of the crumble is the perfect match to the gooey caramel apple layer in the middle.
 Hello heaven!